How and when to apply

 In case you do not meet the entry requirements your application will be rejected.
 You may be offered conditional enrolment, if the rejection is due to the lack of only one specific entry requirement (e.g. you have passed Mathematics at B-level but A-level is the requirement).
 The offer is based upon you meeting and documenting the lacking entry requirement before 1 September.
 It is exclusively for The Admissions Office to offer an applicant conditional enrolment.

-Please be aware that if you are offered a study place on a programme, all your lower priorities will be cancelled.
+Please be aware that if you are offered a student place on a programme, all your lower priorities will be cancelled.
 This means that if you have received an offer under conditional enrolment and cannot fulfill the requirements, then you will not receive another offer for you lower priorities.